aiformula-support/aiformula_pilot/README.md

 # aiformula_pilot
 AI Formula is a technical challenge in which robot cars drive autonomously on a race course given a mission.
 Through competing for speed and intelligence in a real-world environment, AI Formula will provide an opportunity for rising engineers to acquire the skills and technology necessary for next-generation mobility research.
-This repository is intended for remotely controlling AI-formula.
+This repository is intended for remotely controlling AI Formula.

 ![aiformula_pilot](https://github.com/user-attachments/assets/88318d46-e031-4dab-8a2a-bb97d0ba08bb)